multiscale/muscle3/docs/source/tutorial.rst

 MUSCLE 3 uses `MessagePack <https://msgpack.org>`_ to encode messages between models.
 MessagePack is a binary encoding format which can be thought of as a binary version of JSON.
-That means that the message can be an integer, float, bool, string, or a list or dictionary containing such.
+That means that the message can be an integer, float, bool, string, or a list or dictionary containing such, and MUSCLE 3 also supports NumPy arrays and byte arrays.
 Like with JSON, these can be nested, so you can send a dictionary containing lists of floats for example.

 MessagePack is self-describing, so you can inspect the received message to find out what you were sent.
 In most cases, all data you send on a particular